lxnpub/tidyproj/CodeBook.md

 clean up the data to create the independent dataset "independent_data.txt".
 The file contains 1 row of header (first row), and the rest data has 180 rows and 81 columns.

 There are 30 subjects in total.
-Each subject has 6 types of activities.
+Each subject has 6 types of activities (labeled as one of "WALKING", "WALKING_UPSTAIRS", "WALKING_DOWNSTAIRS", "SITTING", "STANDING", "LAYING").
 There are 30x6=180 combinations of pair (subject, activity).
-For each pair of (subject, activity), the average values for the 79 variables in the original feature set are computed.
+For each pair of (subject, activity), the average values for the 79 variables (mean and standard derivation variables) in the original feature set are computed.

 #### Variables in "independent_data.txt"
 ```